The Science of Better Habits

 Nervous System

-Breathing Protocols That Actually Reset Your Nervous System
+Breathing Practices That Help Your Nervous System Settle

-Not all breathing exercises are equal.
-Learn which protocols shift your autonomic nervous system from fight-or-flight to calm — and the neuroscience behind why they work.
+Not all breathing practices feel the same.
+Learn which patterns may help shift the autonomic nervous system toward calm, and the science behind why they tend to work.

 February 14, 2026 · 7 min read Read Article